Call for papers, actions and workshops

 The time has come to move beyond criticism, to organize and move forward.
 We invite you to propose panels, activities, and communications for the Great Transition 2025 on tactics, strategies, reviews of past and recent experiences, and alternative models that enable us to move towards a post-capitalist world.

-To submit an activity : edito.lagrandetransition.net/en-ca
+To submit an activity (250 words maximum) : edito.lagrandetransition.net/en-ca

-The deadline is 11:59 PM on October 13, 2024.
+The deadline is 11:59 PM on November 10, 2024.
 If you have any questions, please email us at info@thegreattransition.net.

 How can I contribute?